5 Reasons We’re Raising Bilingual Kids

 We never expected to be here, raising a family bilingually.
 My husband didn’t speak English until after we got married, and I didn’t speak Spanish until after I met him.
 And yet here we are, a mix of cultures and languages, like an increasing number of families around the world.

 As someone who struggled to become more or less fluent in Spanish, I want to give my children at least two languages from the beginning.
-Some things can be learned later in life, but language becomes more difficult to master the longer you wait to begins.
+Some things can be learned later in life, but language becomes more difficult to master the longer you wait to begin–and, I suspect it’s simpler with younger children than with teenagers.
 I have musician friends who lament the fact that their skills will always be slightly checked because their parents didn’t start them young enough.
-We can’t control what our children choose with language later, much as I’d like to– perhaps they will embrace the minority language and pick up another, or maybe they’ll use it very little as adults.
-But they cannot control how early their language exposure begins.
-There are a lot of things we aren’t able to do or control for our kids, but speaking Spanish from birth IS one powerful choice we can make.
-One days when I’d like to just relax into English, I remind myself that every little conversation, every toe-tickling rhyme, is a little gift to my babies.
+We can’t control what our children choose later, but they cannot control how early their language exposure begins.
+There are a lot of things we aren’t able to do for our kids, but speaking Spanish from birth IS one powerful gift we can give.

-It is easy think “small”– whether that means only having friends that look like you or being afraid of different cultures, even those within your city.
+It is easy to live in the United States and think “small”– whether that means only having friends that look like you or being afraid of different cultures, even those within your city.
 It is also easy, if you can’t speak a culture’s native language, to either idealize or be prejudiced against its people.
+In the U.S., our Hispanic population is rapidly growing, and forming real friendships through shared language is a wonderful ability.
 We want our children to appreciate other cultures and embrace the differences around them.
-Even if they never leave the country on their own, speaking another language will help them to think “large” and think generously about the world around them.
+Even if they never leave the country on their own, speaking another language will help them to think critically and generously about the world around them.

-Language acquisition is a mysterious process that could almost be described at magical.
-I can’t describe the feeling when I became proficient enough to have friendships and converse in Spanish.
-I had actually mastered something useful and exciting, something that changed my world and myself.
+There!
+I said it.
+That’s a terrible word choice for a teacher, but when I finally became comfortable with Spanish, the confidence boost it gave me was unbelievable.
+I had actually mastered something useful and exciting, and, yes, I felt cool for once.
 There are many incentives for raising a bilingual family, but for us it really comes down to the joy of being fluent in multiple languages.
-How we could not let our children in?

 We realize it’s easier said than done to do this.
 Sometimes the extra effort is HARD!
 But at the end of the day, we would regret not passing on this huge part of ourselves to our little ones.
 Our hope is that they will love the open world they have been given and see it for the blessing it is.